Search

 • How do Vision Transformers work?

-About us: Viso.ai provides the leading end-to-end Computer Vision Platform Viso Suite.
-Our solution enables organizations worldwide to seamlessly build and deliver video image recognition applications.
+About us: Viso.ai provides the leading end-to-end Computer Vision infrastructure, Viso Suite.
+Our solution enables organizations worldwide to build and deliver video image recognition applications.
+Viso Suite allows companies to manage the entire application lifecycle by consolidating each step into a single interface.
 Get a demo for your company.

 Vision Transformer (ViT) in Image Recognition

 While the Transformer architecture has become the highest standard for tasks involving Natural Language Processing (NLP), its use cases relating to Computer Vision (CV) remain only a few.
-In many computer vision tasks, attention is either used in conjunction with convolutional neural networks (CNN) or used to substitute certain aspects of convolutional networks while keeping their entire composition intact.
-Popular image recognition algorithms include ResNet, VGG, YOLOv3, YOLOv7 or YOLOv8, and Segment Anything (SAM).
+In many computer vision tasks, we use attention either in conjunction with convolutional neural networks (CNN) or to substitute certain aspects of CNNs while maintaining their entire composition.
+Popular image recognition models include ResNet, VGG, YOLOv3, YOLOv7 or YOLOv8, and Segment Anything (SAM).

 Convolutional Neural Networks Concept